Loading

 Before the National Archives took over its management, the Nixon Library had been accused by several media outlets of glossing over Nixon's 1974 resignation with "whitewashed" exhibits.
 In 2007, the National Archives removed the Watergate exhibit that had been in place for 17 years and, after three years of empty exhibit space, announced that the new exhibit was scheduled to open in July 2010.
 The Nixon Foundation objected to the proposed exhibit, specifically the process by which the proposed exhibit was crafted, due to the fact that the Nixon Foundation was not consulted in the way that other presidential foundations are in similar situations.
 The foundation filed a 158-page memorandum to the assistant archivist for presidential libraries expressing its dissatisfaction and NARA stated a committee would review the objection but gave no timeline for when that process would be concluded.
 The exhibit opened on March 31, 2011.

 In November 2011, the director of the library, Tim Naftali, resigned his position.
-Michael Ellzey was appointed as Director by the Archivist of the United States, David Ferriero, on December 12, 2014.
-Ellzey officially began serving as Director on January 12, 2015.
-Ellzey was succeeded as Director by Tamara Martin, the former California State Archivist, who was appointed by Acting U.S. Archivist Debra Steidel Wall in April 2023.
+In December 2014, Michael Ellzey was appointed as Director by the Archivist of the United States, David Ferriero.
+Ellzey began serving as Director in January 2015. in April 2023, Ellzey was succeeded as Director by Tamara Martin, the former California State Archivist, who was appointed by Acting U.S. Archivist Debra Steidel Wall.

 Library collections